astnn/cpr/README.md

 # cpr
 Python module for validating and generating ID numbers as used in the Danish CPR-registry.\
 By A. S. Nielsen, 2021.
 Released under the MIT License.
-The full licence is included in the LICENSE.txt-file.
+The full licence is included in the LICENSE-file.

 ## Description
 Small personal pet project intented teach myself how the Danish CPR-numbers are created and can be used in a larger IT-system.